 My girls are going to summer camp soon and I would like to give them a natural way to keep the bugs away.
 I am really anti-chemical and would like to stay away from the bug repelents that you find in the stores.
 I know some people may recommend dryer sheets (they seem to work for so many things) but I've read an article that they contain dangerous chemicals.
 I would appreciate your suggestions.

 1/2 cup Listerine, 1/2 cup water, 2tbs vanilla.
 Put it in spray bottle extract works great for gnats.
 Careful spraying on light clothing.
-I usually spray my skin and hair.
-I play golf and the gnats can be awful.
-This keeps them away.

 I am looking for DIY insect or bug repellent?